 Simply put, you start with a description of your processing - 'What are we doing and how?'
 This will be an extended version of the information in the record for this process, including a data flow diagram.
 Also explain why your organisations needs to carry out this processing operation and how you limit yourselves to what is necessary for the aim of the processing (necessity and proportionality) - 'why do we do this?'
 Afterwards, you assess the risks caused by the processing.
 These are the risks for data subjects - 'How will it affect people when it works according to plan?
 How will it affect people if things go wrong?', but also compliance risks for your EUI - 'Are we allowed to do this?
 Do we comply with specific obligations we may have?'
 Then, you choose the appropriate controls for the risks identified - 'What do we do about this?'
-All along the way, you document the process and report on it
+All along the way, you document the process and report on it - '...and write it all down'.
+Once you reach the end of this first (or any subsequent) cycle of this process, obtain the appropriate management approval.
+Finally, keep an eye on whether the chosen controls work, whether your environment and/or the process changes - 'Does it work?
+Does it reflect what we actually do right now?' - and update your documentation if needed.
+Annex 3 provides a template structure for such a DPIA report.

-WP248rev.01, http://ec.europa.eu/newsroom/document.cfm?doc\id=47711
+4 WP248rev.01, https://ec.europa.eu/newsroom/article29/item-detail.cfm?item_id=611236